Fruits to Avoid During Pregnancy – Full List and Reasons

 Fruits That You Can Eat During Pregnancy

 Fruits are known to be the best appetisers as they are both healthy and perfect food items when craving sugar.
 Pair them with yoghurt, in smoothies, as a snack or a salad; the choice is yours.
-Let’s check some healthy fruits you should not skip on during pregnancy (6).
+Let’s check some healthy foods to eat during pregnancy (6).

 FAQs